iSaad97/Weather-forecast/README.md

 # Weather-forecast

-Get your current location weather with openweathermap
+Get your current location weather with openweathermap in Celsius and Fahrenheit*

+** Click on the temperature degree to change the unit